sample-acct/MSc-Project/README.md

 ### trajectory.py

-- file with trajectory generating functions
+- file with trajectory generating functions for visualization